 Each guidance document was created based on the recognition that medical device security is a shared responsibility between stakeholders, which includes manufacturers of medical devices, healthcare facilities, providers, and patients.
 Failure to maintain adequate cybersecurity can result in compromised device functionality, loss of personal and medical information, or exposure of other connected devices or networks to security threats.
 Such exposure could result in patient illness, injury, or death.

-This guidance is intended to assist the industry by identifying potential cybersecurity-related issues that manufacturers should be considered when designing and developing a medical device as well as when preparing pre-market submissions for those devices.
+These guidances are intended to assist the industry by identifying potential cybersecurity-related issues that manufacturers should consider when designing and developing a medical device as well as when preparing pre-market submissions for those devices.

 While identifying threats, manufacturers should balance cybersecurity safeguards and the usability of the device in its intended environment to ensure that the security controls are appropriate for the intended users.
 The Agency recommends that medical device manufacturers provide justification for the security functions chosen for their medical devices in their pre-market submission.

 Manufacturers can protect users by limiting access to only trusted users.
 This can be done in ways that include the use of passwords, smartcards, biometric scanners, a layered authorization model, multi-factor authentication, physical locks on devices and their communication ports, and automatic timed methods to terminate sessions within the system.